CyVerse-Validate/Quickstart-Guide/docs/FaST-LMM Docs.md

 **The program requires a minimum of three files to function:**

-1. A PEDMAP set of files
+1. A [PEDMAP](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml) set of files
 2. A phenotype file corresponding to the PEDMAP set
-3. A set of PLink formatted files to compute the genetic similarity matrix decomposition.
+3. A set of [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/index.shtml) formatted files to compute the genetic similarity matrix decomposition.
 This does not need to be different from number 1.

 **The input flags you would use are as follows:**
 * **-file :** Denotes the file name for the PLINK .ped/.map files